 "I am not running away from anything," longtime athletic director says

-Hollis -- the second top MSU official to announce their departure this week -- said in an online statement he will “fully cooperate” with further investigations into Nassar’s time on campus.
+Hollis – the second top MSU official to announce their departure this week – said in an online statement he will “fully cooperate” with further investigations into Nassar’s time on campus.

-“This was not an easy decision for my family, and you should not jump to any conclusions based on our decision -- listen to facts,” Hollis said.
+“This was not an easy decision for my family, and you should not jump to any conclusions based on our decision – listen to facts,” Hollis said.
 “I am not running away from anything, I am running toward something.
 Comfort, compassion and understanding for the survivors and our community; togetherness, time and love for my family.”

 Hollis’ retirement comes two days after MSU President Lou Anna Simon said she was stepping down after criticism of the way the school has handled the Nassar allegations since the late 1990s.

 The MSU Board of Trustees voted unanimously Friday afternoon to accept Simon’s resignation and appointed trustee Bill Beekman as acting president until an interim one is named.
 Beekman is vice president and secretary of the board.

-More than 150 girls and women asserted during Nassar’s sentencing hearing this month that Nassar -- also a former national gymnastics team doctor -- sexually abused them under the guise of medical care in his capacity as an MSU or USA Gymnastics physician over two decades.
+More than 150 girls and women asserted during Nassar’s sentencing hearing this month that Nassar – also a former national gymnastics team doctor – sexually abused them under the guise of medical care in his capacity as an MSU or USA Gymnastics physician over two decades.